mrmartineau/ZM-Resources/readme.md

 5. **dl tabs:** https://github.com/samcroft/lightweight-semantic-jquery-tabs & http://samcroft.co.uk/2011/lightweight-semantic-jquery-tabs-plugin/
 6. **Masked input image:** https://github.com/digitalBush/jquery.maskedinput & http://digitalbush.com/projects/masked-input-plugin/ - Allows a user to more easily enter fixed width input where you would like them to enter the data in a certain format (dates,phone numbers, etc).
 7. **DataTables:** https://github.com/DataTables/DataTables
+8 **Tangle:** http://worrydream.com/Tangle/ - Tangle is a JavaScript library for creating reactive documents.
+Your readers can interactively explore possibilities, play with parameters, and see the document update immediately.
+Tangle is super-simple and easy to learn.

 ### Utilities